 Flavors: Making your own granola bars means that you can adjust the flavors and change them up frequently.

-You only need eggs and either some chocolate chips or dried fruit for the grain-free granola bars to come together.
+- Add-ins: You need either dairy-free chocolate chips or dried fruit to make the soft, chewy granola bars really come together.

 Step 1: In a large bowl, combine all the ingredients.